A step-by-step guide to help you improve with confidence your positional Chess

 Author | Angelo Kesaris

-Angelo Kesaris is a professional chess coach the last 20 years and FIDE National Instructor.
-He is active chess player with International FIDE rating 1900 ELO.
-He started teaching chess in primary schools, organize lessons in chess clubs, private classes, online teaching, and chess course creator.
+Angelo Kesaris is a professional chess coach for the last 20 years and FIDE National Instructor.
+He is an active chess player with an International FIDE rating of 1900 ELO.
+He started teaching chess in primary schools, organizing lessons in chess clubs, private classes, online teaching, and chess course creator.
 You can read more here.

 Learn Anywhere, Anytime and on Any Device

 Compatibility: Accessed on ANY device (even non-Windows devices)

 Trust: 30-Day Money-Back Guarantee (only if you enroll in the product without a discount and only for single products, not bundles)